-This course seeks to provide students with a solid foundation in the basic understanding of the rudiments of the Latin language.
+This course provides students with a solid foundation in the Latin language and related English grammar.
 Emphasis will be on the development of a clear understanding of the overall structure of the Latin language, the ability to comprehend, read, write and speak simple passages in Latin.
 The expansion of English vocabulary through the study of Latin root words and cognates also will be studied.

-Students will explore the basic elements of ancient Roman history, culture, mythology, engineering, architecture, government and how the achievements of the ancient Romans have influenced the world.
+Students will explore the basic elements of ancient Roman history, philosophy, culture, mythology, engineering, architecture, government and how the achievements of the ancient Romans have influenced the world.
 Meets UC and CSU requirements.